 Check on the squash vines every few days and train new growth as needed to keep the squash arch shapely, and keep the squash vines in check.

 Once the squash vines have grown over the top of the arch, you won’t have to worry about training it as much, but every now and then you’ll see a straggler that needs to be tucked into place.
-My favorite types of squash to grow on my arch are Sugar Pie Pumpkins, Butternut Squash and Delicata Squash.

 More DIY Gardening Projects: